PhuocThienTran/Ionic-chatApp/README.md

 - [ ] Set up your Ionic app's folder structure on your computer.
 - [ ] Install the Ionic cli on your computer's terminal: ``` npm install -g @ionic/cli ```.
        Note: -g: you're installing Ionic globally on your computer, instead of only at a local folder level.
-- [ ] Create a brand new template for your Ionic app at the VSCode integrated terminal: ``` ionic start appName blank ```.
-       Note: appName: name of your app - can be customisable. blank: [check Ionic documentation for app templates](https://ionicframework.com/docs/v3/cli/starters.html).
 - [ ] Run your app via VSCode integrated terminal: ``` ionic serve -l```.
        Note: If this is your first time running this app, then press ``` y ``` to install ionic-lab.
-- [ ] Open the ``` info.txt ``` file in this directory's respective folder.
-This ``` .txt ``` file will detail what the respective folder/project will be about.

 ---------------------------

 ## Looking for the Ionic Framework v6 beta?